calaldees/barcampCanterbury/open-close.md

  * Thanks the sponsors and supporters again

+ * Up-coming Events
- * Up-coming BarCamps -- ask Paul to say a few words?
+    * BarCamps - Paul
+    * Code Harbour - Alex

- * Social event at the Gulb.
+ * Social - let's head to the Gulbenkian cafe for drinks and social

  * Please help to tidy up.